 The Company maintains insurance coverage for its business and operations.
-Insurance related to property, equipment, automobile, general liability, and a portion of workers' compensation is provided through traditional policies, subject to a deductible.
+Insurance related to property, equipment, automobile, general liability, and a portion of workers' compensation is provided through traditional policies, subject to a deductible or deductibles.
 A portion of the Company's workers' compensation exposure is covered through a mutual association, which is subject to supplemental calls.

-The Company maintains two levels of excess loss insurance coverage, totaling \$100 million in excess of primary coverage, which excess loss coverage responds to most of the Company's liability policies.
-The Company's excess loss coverage responds to most of its policies when a primary limit of \$1 million has been exhausted; provided that the primary limit for Maritime Employer's Liability is \$10 million and the Watercraft Pollution Policy primary limit is \$5 million
+The Company maintains two levels of excess loss insurance coverage, totaling \$100 million in excess of primary coverage.
+The Company's excess loss coverage responds to most of its liability policies when a primary limit of \$1 million has been exhausted; provided that the primary limit for Maritime Employer's Liability is \$10 million and the Watercraft Pollution Policy primary limit is \$5 million.

 Separately, the Company's employee health care is provided through a trust, administered by a third party.
 The Company funds the trust based on current claims.
 The administrator has purchased appropriate stop-loss coverage.
-Losses on these policies up to the deductible amounts are accrued based upon known claims incurred and an estimate to claims incurred but not reported.
+Losses on these policies up to the deductible amounts are accrued based upon known claims incurred and an estimate of claims incurred but not reported.
 The accruals are derived from known facts, historical trends and industry averages to determine the best estimate of the ultimate expected loss.
 Actual claims may vary from our estimate.
 We include any adjustments to such reserves in our consolidated results of operations in the period in which they become known.

-The accrued liability for self-insured claims includes incurred but not reported losses of \$3.4 million and \$4.7 million at December 31, 2011 and 2010, respectively.
+The accrued liability for self-insured claims includes incurred but not reported losses of \$3.8 million and \$3.4 million at December 31, 2012 and 2011, respectively.